Authentication Service

 curl -H "$AuthHeader" -H "Content-Type: application/json" -X DELETE "$endpoint/authentication/token/$tokenName"

-For selecting the AuthHeader value ("Authentication: Bearer $token" or "x-api-key: $token"), see Authentication Tokens.
+To select the AuthHeader value ("Authorization: Bearer $token" or "x-api-key: $token"), see Authentication Tokens.

 authentication token::get